iankohdes/iankohdes.github.io/content/about/index.md

 As of 2025 I work as a data manager, which confuses people because they tend to think that I manage people when that’s really not the case.

 My role is really broadly defined, in the same way that the concept of data is broadly defined, and therefore the management of it correspondingly has a broad scope.
-This might actually be an apt description:
+This is somewhat apt:

 ```python
 def managing_data(x: anything) -> bool: